Probing the chiral and $U(1)$ axial symmetry restoration via meson susceptibilities in holographic QCD: Meson susceptibility in soft-wall model

+with a rescaling factor $\kappa$, which preserves the coupling form $J_{\pi} O_{\pi}$ in the partition function.
+This redefinition is typically neglected when analyzing the pole structure of Green's functions.
+However, in a quantitative study of the susceptibility, such a redefinition introduces an overall factor of $\kappa^{2}$ in the definition of the Green's function, which must be fixed by four-dimensional general relations.
+This is precisely why proportional signs are used in the above equations.

-From the dimensional analysis point of view, we can see that the mass dimension of $\chi_{\pi}$ is $[4]$, which is higher than the actual mass dimension of the susceptibility, which is $[2]$.
-We can use another method to check the consistency of our method of deduction of the $\chi_{\pi}$.
-By considering the Ward-Takahashi identity (WTI), the pion susceptibility $\chi_{\pi}$ can be derived from the QCD Lagrangian \cite{Kawaguchi:2023olk}, which is given by
+To determine the precise prefactor of the susceptibility, we invoke the Ward--Takahashi identity (WTI).
+As shown in Ref.~\cite{Kawaguchi:2023olk}, the pion susceptibility $\chi_{\pi}$ derived from the QCD Lagrangian is given by

-By using the GOR relation $2 m_l \left< q\bar{q} \right>_l = m_{\pi}^{2} f_{\pi}^{2}$, we can match Eq. \eqref{suscfpi} with the one found from the WTI in Eq. \eqref{WI}, and conclude that we need to normalize Eq. \eqref{suscfpi} with $1/(m_{l}^{2})$,
+By using the GOR relation $2 m_l \left< \bar{q} q\right>_l = m_{\pi}^{2} f_{\pi}^{2}$, we can match Eq. \eqref{suscfpi} with the one found from the WTI in Eq. \eqref{WI}, and conclude that we need to normalize Eq. \eqref{suscfpi} with $1/(m_{l}^{2})$,

 Similar to the scalar channel, there is a mixing between the singlet and octet channels of the pseudoscalar field.
 The action for the singlet and octet channels is given by

 where $i$ and $j$ take the values of 0 and 8, and $M_{A}^{i,j}(z)$ is defined by